ylilan/lenstruction/README.rst

 More
 ------------
-The code is open access, you can hack it or email me: <ylilan@astro.ucla.edu>.
+The code is open access, you can hack it or email me: <lilan.yang@ipmu.jp>.